nickineering/ruff-config/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/nickineering-ruff-config)

-An aggressive Ruff config designed to get as much as possible from Ruff quickly.
+A shareable Ruff starting config designed to get as much as possibly from Ruff quickly.

 ## Usage